 Singapore Goods & Services Tax (GST)

 - Also called value added tax (VAT) in other jurisdictions, GST is a tax on domestic consumption.
-The current GST rate in Singapore is 7%.
+The current GST rate in Singapore is 8%.
+From January 1, 2024, GST will be further increased to 9%.
+You are welcome to see more detailed information about the recent changes.

 - GST is charged to the end consumer.
 The business selling the goods or services is responsible for 1) charging and collecting the GST from its customers and 2) paying the tax to IRAS.
 In effect, the business works as a GST collections agent for IRAS.